 - Regularly check its tension.

 - Don't tighten the steering cables excessively.

 - Lubricate all the elements.

-Maintain the nylon, ertalon or teflon bushes only with WD40.
+Maintain the nylon, ertalon or teflon bushes only with a suitable lubricant.

 Proper settings result in gentle steering resistance, without hard points and without looseness.